OctoML-NN-team/tvm/docs/deploy/bnns.rst

                                             "nn.relu": ["NCHW"]})(mod)

-Build and Deploy Mobilenet v2 1.0 with BNNS
+Example: Build and Deploy Mobilenet v2 1.0 with BNNS
 ----------------------------------------

 Create a Relay graph from a MXNet Mobilenet v2 1.0 model.